aDecoy/rust-workshop/docs/docs/module5/3_axum.md

 3. **Extractors**: Types that extract data from requests
 4. **Middleware**: Components that process requests before they reach handlers

-## Building a Simple API with Axum
+## Build a Web API with Axum

-Let's examine how to build a basic API in Rust compared to .NET:
+Examine how to build a basic API in Rust compared to .NET:

 ### Rust (with Axum):